mike247/funda/README.md

-# funda_code_challange
+# funda_code_challenge
-This is my example code for the funda front end challange
+This is my example code for the funda front end challenge

 First of all clone the repo